-The DCE/ACCE is responsible for arranging all clinical internships that will involve travel throughout the University of Toronto catchment area.
-No student may undertake to make her/his own arrangements with any clinical site.
+The DCE/ ACCE is responsible for arranging all clinical internships in the program.
+No student may undertake to make her/ his own arrangements with any clinical site.
 Doing so will inhibit one's opportunity to be placed at that site in the future.